serverless/blog/posts/2016-12-02-serverless-v1.3.0.md

 ## Highlights of 1.3.0

 Let's take a look at the highlights of this release.
-You can find a list with all the changes in the [release changelog](https://github.com/serverless/serverless/releases/tag/v1.3.0).
+You can find a list with all the updates in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).

 ### Function Metrics